DgrinderHZ/MIP-LST-MA-/Algorithmique/101/Problem set 1 - Solution.md

 ```
 ALGORITHME  Intervalle
-     num, a, b : Entier
+     VARIABLE num, a, b : Entier
 DEBUT
      Ecrire("Donner votre intervalle: [a,b] tq, a < b ")
      Lire(a, b)